 The older version of "The brier bush," which we have given pp. 148, 149, was first published in the fifth volume of Johnson's Museum, about 1798.
-Mr. Stenhouse's Note upon the air and song, as given in the Museum, is as follows :-"This song, with the exception of a few lines, which are old, was written by Burns for the Museum.
+Mr. Stenhouse's Note upon the air and song, as given in the Museum, is as follows:-"This song, with the exception of a few lines, which are old, was written by Burns for the Museum.
 It is accordingly marked with the letter Z, to denote its being an old song with additions.
 Burns likewise communicated the air to which the words are adapted.
 It is apparently the progenitor of the improved tune, called 'For the lake of gold she's left me,' to which Dr. Austin's words are adapted, and which the reader will find inserted in the second volume of the Museum."
 See Museum Illustrations, vol. v. p.
 432. Whatever part of these verses was written by Burns, is by no means worthy of his pen.
-Instead of the air communicated by Burns being "the modely of an old song, "For the lak of gold I lost her, O," is given by Oswald in his "Pocket Companion."
+Instead of the air communicated by Burns being "the progenitor" of the air called "For the lack of gold," &c., the reverse seems much more probable; since the melody of an old song, "For the lak of gold I lost her, O," is given by Oswald in his "Pocket Companion."
 The air communicated by Burns seems but an altered fragment of the other; and was, perhaps, picked up by him from the singing of some country girl.
-FOR A' THAT, AN' A' THAT.